Haile-08/kids_code/README.md

 # kids_code
-A platfrom to teach kis to code
+A platfrom to teach kids to code